-4. For IP addresses, IP names, and IP aliases that you did not add to /etc/hosts on the nodes in steps 1 and 2, verify that they are in the NIS database by entering the following command for each address:
+4. For IP addresses, IP names, and HA IP addresses that you did not add to /etc/hosts on the nodes in steps 1 and 2, verify that they are in the NIS database by entering the following command for each address:

 '''

-ypmatch address hosts
+irix# ypmatch address hosts

 190.0.2.1 xfs-hal.company.com xfs-hal

 '''

-address is an IP address, IP name, or IP alias.
-If ypmatch(1M) reports that address does not match, it must be added to the NIS database.
+address is an IP address, IP name, or HA IP address.
+If ypmatch reports that address does not match, it must be added to the NIS database.
 See the NIS Administrator's Guide for details.